Body

 Interview Guidelines

 You must attend all interview time slots you sign up for.
-Interviews must be rescheduled at minimum 24 hours before your designated interview either through Handshake or with the individual employer.
+You must reschedule your interview at minimum 24 hours before your designated interview either through 12twenty or with the individual employer.
 If you are interviewing on a Monday, you must make arrangements to reschedule by the Friday prior.
 In the event you are ill or have an emergency, please reach out to the CCD at ccd@rice.edu as soon as possible to alert our office so we can then let the interviewer know.
-Failing to attend an interview will result in a suspension from Handshake services until you have written an apology letter to the recruiter and copied the CCD on the message, which must be sent within 48 hours of the interview.
+Failing to attend an interview will result in a suspension from 12twenty services until you have written an apology letter to the recruiter and copied the CCD on the message, which must be sent within 48 hours of the interview.

 Once you have accepted a job offer, you must then remove your application from all other active positions and interview schedules.
 Please communicate with the CCD if you require any assistance in removing your applications.